Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters should be exchanged every couple of months, depending on the type you use.
+Furnace filters must be changed every couple of months, depending on the kind you use.

-Unsure when you last put in a new one?
-Remove it and tilt it toward the light.
-If you can’t see light through it, get a new one.
+Not sure when you last put in a new one?
+Take it out and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside